NativeScript/docs-v7/setup/ns-cli-setup/ns-setup-win.md

         ```Shell
         choco install jdk8
         ```
-    1. If not present, create the following environment variable from a command-prompt, started as administrator.
+    1. If not present, create the following environment variable from a command-prompt, started as an administrator.

         ```
         SETX JAVA_HOME "Path to the jdk* install folder" /M